SpyrosTheBoss/AutoClicker/README.md

 # AutoClicker
-It Is An AutoClicker That Clicks 1 Click The Second Read More At README.txt
+It Is An AutoClicker That Clicks 1 Click A Second